ItsaMeTuni/caser/README.md

 DB_ADDR=localhost:6789
 ```
-3. Run `docker-compose up -d`, this will start the postgres container.
+4. Run `docker-compose up -d`, this will start the postgres container.
-4. Run `cargo run` to run the server or run it from your IDE of preference.
+5. Run `cargo run` to run the server or run it from your IDE of preference.
-5. Run `psql -h localhost -p 6789 -U calendarserver` and then type the password in the env variable `POSTGRES_PASSWORD`.
+6. Run `psql -h localhost -p 6789 -U calendarserver` and then type the password (which is in the env variable `POSTGRES_PASSWORD`).
-6. Run `INSERT INTO api_keys(scopes) VALUES (array['SUPER']);` to create an api key.
+7. Run `INSERT INTO api_keys(scopes) VALUES (array['SUPER']);` to create an api key.
-7. Run `SELECT api_key FROM api_keys;` and copy the API key, you'll put it in the `Authorization` header of
-each request you make to the API.
+8. Run `SELECT api_key FROM api_keys;` and copy the API key, you'll put it in the `Authorization` header of each request you make to the API.

 ## What Calendar Server does **NOT** support